Could We Have Had Better Multilingual LLMs If English Was Not the Central Language?: Related Work

 \section{Related Work}

-Our work is in line with previous studies that assess LLMs for machine translation, resembling the work conducted by \citet{hendy2023good} and \citet{robinson2023chatgpt}.
-We extend those evaluations by investigating the influence of the languages included in the model.
-This aspect of the analysis was previously unattainable in the two aforementioned papers, mainly due to the lack of transparency of the data used for training LLMs.
-Our method of analysis is closely related to the one included in the work of \citet{robinson2023chatgpt} where languages of interest are represented as feature vectors to do further evaluation.
+Our work aligns with previous studies that assess LLMs for translation, resembling the work by \citet{hendy2023good} and \citet{robinson2023chatgpt}.
+We aim to extend such evaluations further by investigating the influence of the languages included in the training data of the model, which was previously underexplored due to the lack of transparency of LLMs used.
+Our method of analysis, similar to the work of \citet{robinson2023chatgpt}, investigates feature importance.
 Our objective is to extend that exploration by encompassing other linguistic features obtained from the URIEL typological database \cite{littell-etal-2017-uriel}.
-We are interested in the phenomenon observed in the work of \citet{lin-etal-2019-choosing} which also uses distances retrieved from URIEL Typological Database \cite{littell-etal-2017-uriel}.
-This work shows that however important dataset statistics features are compared to linguistic features, there are still cases where using them alone results in poor performance.
-This phenomenon drives us to conduct a more comprehensive exploration of linguistic features.
+We are interested in the phenomenon observed in the work of \citet{lin-etal-2019-choosing} which shows that however important dataset statistics are compared to linguistic features, there are cases where using them alone to choose transfer languages results in poor performance.
+This phenomenon drove us to conduct a more comprehensive exploration of linguistic features.